javbotero/Outer-Coast/_includes/overview.md

 This course will be an intensive that teaches students the Tlingit language and also introduces a number of critical    concepts in the field of Indigenous Studies.
 The daily activities of the class will be divided between language learning and use and the exploration of topics in Indigenous Studies in a place-based and safe learning environment.

 ***

+<strong>Application Deadline</strong>

+Applications will be considered on a rolling basis through May 31.

+Applicants will receive admissions decisions in the first week of June.

+Email johnny@outercoast.org with any questions about the application process.